Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

 The detailed procedure of the gate teleportation technique is shown in Fig.~\ref{fig:gate_teleportation_h}.
-In order to apply a non-transversal $\bar{\bar{H}}^i$ gate to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$, quantum nodes transversally apply $\bar{\bar{P}}^i$ gate to their shares of both input logical quantum states $\bar{\bar{\mathcal{P}}}^i$ and $\bar{\bar{\ket{+}}}^i$, then transversally apply $\overbar{\overbar{\mathrm{C}\text{-}X}}^i$ gate (superscript $i$ means that the logical quantum gate is applied between the logical quantum states created from the single-qubit input quantum states $\rho^i$ and $\ket{+}^i$) to their shares, taking shares of the ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ as the \textit{control} shares, and shares of the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ as the \textit{target} shares.
+To apply a non-transversal $\bar{\bar{H}}^i$ gate to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$, quantum nodes transversally apply $\bar{\bar{P}}^i = \bar{\bar{T}}^i \circ \bar{\bar{T}}^i$ gate to their shares of both input logical quantum states $\bar{\bar{\mathcal{P}}}^i$ and $_v\!\bar{\bar{\ket{+}}}^i$, then transversally apply $\overbar{\overbar{\mathrm{C}\text{-}X}}^i$ gate to their shares, taking shares of the ancillary logical quantum state $_v\!\bar{\bar{\ket{+}}}^i$ as the \textit{control} shares and shares of the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ as the \textit{target} shares.
 Then, quantum nodes transversally apply $\bar{\bar{P}}^i$ gate to the \textit{target} shares and logically measure the \textit{control} shares in the Fourier basis.
-Next, quantum nodes decode the result of the logical measurement twice and publicly check whether this twice decoded result corresponds to the single-qubit quantum state $\ket{+}^i$ or $\ket{-}^i$.
-Finally, if the result corresponds to the single-qubit quantum state $\ket{+}^i$, then quantum nodes do nothing to their \textit{target} shares, but if the result corresponds to $\ket{-}^i$, then quantum nodes transversally apply the $\bar{\bar{Y}}^i$ gate to their \textit{target} shares.
-At the same time quantum nodes update the public set of apparent cheaters $B$, and if $|B| > t$ is satisfied, quantum nodes assume that the twice decoded result of the logical measurement corresponds to the single-qubit quantum state $\ket{+}^i$ and do nothing to their \textit{target} shares.
+Next, quantum nodes decode the result of the logical measurement twice and publicly check whether this twice-decoded result corresponds to the $\ket{+}^i$ or $\ket{-}^i$.
+Finally, if the result corresponds to the $\ket{-}^i$, then quantum nodes do nothing to their \textit{target} shares, but if the result corresponds to the $\ket{+}^i$, then quantum nodes transversally apply the $-i\bar{\bar{Y}}^i = -i\bar{\bar{P}}^i \circ \bar{\bar{X}}^i \circ \overbar{\overbar{P^\dag}}^i$ gate to their \textit{target} shares, see Appendix~\ref{sec:h_gate_teleportation} for the detailed calculations.
+At the same time, quantum nodes update the public set of apparent cheaters $B$, and if $|B| > t$ is satisfied, quantum nodes assume that the twice-decoded result of the logical measurement corresponds to the $\ket{-}^i$, and do nothing to their \textit{target} shares.
 For the detailed procedure of the gate teleportation protocol see Table~\ref{table:gate_teleportation_protocol}.